 No – switching gradually is better.
 Start with your daily essentials (cleanser, moisturiser, sunscreen) and build from there.

 Sadly, no. Because there’s no legal definition, some brands use “clean” as a buzzword.
-That’s why Faya checks everything against EWG, OnSkin, and Yuka before recommending.
+That’s why Faya checks everything against EWG's Skin Deep® database before recommending.

 That’s okay!
 Clean beauty isn’t about guilt – it’s about making more mindful choices where you can.
 Balance matters more than perfection.